Compare any two graphics cards:

 Power Usage and Theoretical BenchmarksPower Consumption (Max TDP)

-Memory BandwidthThe GeForce RTX 2080 Ti, in theory, should be quite a bit faster than the Geforce GTX 690 in general. (explain)
+Memory BandwidthThe GeForce RTX 2080 Ti, in theory, should be much faster than the Geforce GTX 690 overall. (explain)

-Pixel RateThe GeForce RTX 2080 Ti is quite a bit (about 103%) more effective at full screen anti-aliasing than the Geforce GTX 690, and also will be capable of handling higher screen resolutions without slowing down too much. (explain)
+Pixel RateThe GeForce RTX 2080 Ti will be quite a bit (more or less 103%) faster with regards to AA than the Geforce GTX 690, and will be capable of handling higher resolutions without slowing down too much. (explain)

 Please note that the above 'benchmarks' are all just theoretical - the results were calculated based on the card's specifications, and real-world performance may (and probably will) vary at least a bit.
 One or more cards in this comparison are multi-core.
 This means that their bandwidth, texel and pixel rates are theoretically doubled - this does not mean the card will actually perform twice as fast, but only that it should in theory be able to.
 Actual game benchmarks will give a more accurate idea of what it's capable of.
 Price Comparison